Skip to contents

 labels

-A vector specifying the information to be highlighted.
-If NULL (the default), no highlighting is applied.
-If a single character string is passed, it must be the name of a categorical variable, or one of "observation", "mass", "sum", "contribution" or "cos2" (see augment()).
+An optional vector of quantitative data for aesthetics mapping.
+If a single character string is passed, it must be one of "observation", "mass", "sum", "contribution" or "cos2" (see augment()).

 xlim